 William Chambers is a leading British milliner who creates handmade hats and headpieces that are stocked in the country’s top department stores.
-He is a former recipient of the British Fashion Council and Stephen Jones 'Headonism' collective and is a member of the Ascot Style Collective, alongside Jones and Philip Treacy, amongst others.
+He is a former recipient of the British Fashion Council and Stephen Jones 'Headonism' collective and member of the Ascot Style Collective, alongside Jones and Philip Treacy, amongst others.
 He opened his hat shop in Glasgow city centre in 2014.

 William Chambers gained a First Class Hons degree in Textile Design at the Scottish College of Textiles before studying millinery at Metropolitan University.
 He worked for luxury haberdashery VV Rouleaux before setting up William Chambers Millinery in 2008 after winning the VICE UK Creative 30 competition.
 He has won Accessory Designer of the Year three times at the Scottish Fashion Awards, in 2010, 2012 and 2014.
 He launched William Chambers Cashmere in 2016, winning the Scotland Re:Designed Cashmere Design Award with the first collection.